EliasB8/100-days-of-code/log.md

 **Today's Progress**: Okay so I have been trying to figure out how to do the first project and I some how manage to get here for the past two days.
 It is still a working progress but at least there is some visualization!!

+### Day 78: September 21 Monday, 2020

+**Today's Progress**: Finally, I manage to complete the first project of the d3 module @freecodecamp.
+It assed all the tests but It will need some better styling which I will do it tommorow.
+Here is the link => https://codepen.io/EliasB8/full/YzqJQrj